Accepting Incoming Connections

 using your own custom domain

 A domain must be bound to an ingress before it is routed and it can only be bound to one ingress.
-To bind a domain, put it into a tls field in ingress.

 then add a CNAME record "web" to your "example.com" domain with the content being your ingress address, in this example "123123.1d.pt."